vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. On the **Container Registry** blade, click **Create**.

-1. On the **Create container registry** blade, under **Subscription**, ensure that the subscription you are using for this course is selected.
+1. On the **Create container registry** blade, under **Subscription**, ensure that the subscription you are using for this lab is selected.

 1. In the **Resource group** dropdown, click **@lab.CloudResourceGroup(ResourceGroup1).Name**.